MCAT® Exam Testing Conditions: What You Need to Know

 Requests for separate testing should include documentation that identifies the functional limitations that result in the need for separate testing and should explain how the standard test conditions are not sufficient for addressing those limitations.

-Nursing Mother and Pregnancy-Related Accommodations
+Lactation and Pregnancy-Related Accommodations

-In lieu of this, nursing mothers may request additional break time to allow time for pumping.
+In lieu of this, lactating persons may request additional break time to allow time for pumping.
 The MCAT Accommodation Services team can also work with your test site to identify a suitable space for pumping in the test center.
 If you require additional break time and space for pumping , please apply for accommodations as these do require prior approval to ensure they are available on test day.

 Please note: If you are experiencing complications related to pregnancy that require a modification to the standard testing conditions, you may also be eligible for accommodations.